Next.js starter your AI actually understands. Ship internal tools in days not weeks. Pre-order $199 $499 → [Get it now]

 This is the same throttle implementation we use in CoreUI’s scroll handlers and event-heavy components.
 Leading edge execution provides immediate user feedback while throttling prevents performance degradation from excessive function calls.
 Use throttle for continuous events (scroll, resize, mousemove) and debounce for discrete events (search input, form validation).

-For related performance patterns, check out how to implement debounce with abort in JavaScript and how to create a memoization function in JavaScript.
+For related performance patterns, check out how to implement debounce with abort in JavaScript and how to throttle a function in JavaScript.

 Speed up your responsive apps and websites with fully-featured, ready-to-use open-source admin panel templates—free to use and built for efficiency.